danielwaltz/smashing-conf-2018/README.md

 * MAKE.
 A. STRONG.
 FOUNDATION.
 * Rate of change order for design systems: foundation > governance > documentation > people > patterns (like components) > tooling
 * Care about what you name things
-* Goes without saying, but design systesm are hard and demands many people and teams - not a good option even for some large companies
+* Goes without saying, but design systems are hard and demands many people and teams - not a good option even for some large companies
+* Make your design system feel like "home" - comfortable and familiar

 ## _Beyond_ Media Queries